Welcome to Project Meridian

 No quick fixes.
 No five-step transformations.
 No promises that the right mindset overcomes systemic constraints.

-Just rigorous analysis of how structure, strategy, and agency interact in organizational life.
-And perhaps, through that analysis, possibilities for more conscious navigation of the traps we cannot escape.
+Just rigorous analysis of how structure, strategy, and agency interact in organizational life—and perhaps, through that analysis, possibilities for more conscious navigation of the traps we cannot escape.

 Welcome.
 Let's find true north together.

-Questions about navigating organizational constraints or competitive dynamics?
+Questions or ideas?
 Reach out at info@eudexio.com.

 Stay on Course